bootstrap-vue/bootstrap-vue/docs/components/dropdown/README.md

-# Alerts
+# Dropdowns

-> Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
+> Dropdowns are toggleable, contextual overlays for displaying lists of links and more.
+They’re made interactive with the included Bootstrap dropdown JavaScript plugin.